-It is well-known that an Heisenberg model (with possible second-neighbors, third-neighbors, ... interactions) on a Bravais lattice always admits a planar helical ground-state at the classical level.
-This is no longer true when MSE are present and finding the classical ground-state for arbitrary $J_2$ and $J_4$ is an unsolved problem.
+It is well-known that an Heisenberg model (with possible second-neighbors, third-neighbors, ... interactions) on a Bravais lattice always admits a planar helical ground state at the classical level.
+This is no longer true when MSE are present and finding the classical ground state for arbitrary $J_2$ and $J_4$ is an unsolved problem.
 A mean-field phase diagram was obtained for the classical model\cite{km97} but very few exact results are known.
-In the neighborhood of $J_4=1$ $J_2=0$ the classical ground-state is known to be a four-sublattice configurations with magnetizations pointing toward the vertices of a regular tetrahedron.\cite{km97} This is a quite interesting model where the ground-state spontaneously breaks a discrete Ising symmetry associated to the sign of the triple product $\vec{S}_1\cdot(\vec{S}_2\times\vec{S}_3)$ around a triangle.
+In the neighborhood of $J_4=1$ $J_2=0$ the classical ground state is known to be a four-sublattice configurations with magnetizations pointing toward the vertices of a regular tetrahedron.\cite{km97} This is a quite interesting model where the ground state spontaneously breaks a discrete Ising symmetry associated to the sign of the triple product $\vec{S}_1\cdot(\vec{S}_2\times\vec{S}_3)$ around a triangle.
 This broken symmetry gives rise to a finite-temperature phase transition which has been observed in Monte Carlo simulations.\cite{mkn97} This phenomena is similar to the transition predicted in the $(\pi,0)$ phase of the $J_1$--$J_2$ model on the square lattice.\cite{ccl90a}